apache/spark/docs/concepts.rst

 SLAs
 ''''

-Service License Agreements, or time by which a task or DAG should have succeeded, can be set at a task level as a ``timedelta``.
+Service Level Agreements, or time by which a task or DAG should have succeeded, can be set at a task level as a ``timedelta``.
 If one or many instances have not succeeded by that time, an alert email is sent detailing the list of tasks that missed their SLA.
 The event is also recorded